 - 1 cup powdered sugar

-- In bowl of stand mixer cream butter and sugar together until light and fluffy, about 3 minutes.
+- In bowl of your stand mixer fitted with the paddle attachment mix the butter and sugar together on medium speed until light and fluffy, about 3 minutes.
 Add in eggs, vanilla and zest and mix until combined, scraping sides as necessary.

-- Stir in flour until incorporated and finally the orange juice, mixing until smooth.
+- Turn the mixer to low and stir in the flour until incorporated and finally the orange juice, mixing until smooth.

-- If you notice the edges are browning too fast, tent the pan with foil and continue baking.
+- Spread batter into the prepared pan and bake for 55-60 minutes until center is set.
+(If you notice the edges are browning too fast, tent the pan with foil and continue baking.)

 - Whisk all glaze ingredients together.
 Add more or less orange juice to achieve consistency you prefer.